Skip to content

 System

 The System page is the host-level dashboard for GenMaster — it shows server health, resource usage, SSL certificate status, GenSlave connectivity (mirrored from the GenSlave page), and lets you reboot or shut down the GenMaster Pi itself.
-There are three sub-tabs at the top: Health, Network, and Terminal.
+There are four sub-tabs at the top: Health, Network, Hardware, and Terminal.

 System page overview